 No one has favorited this theater yet

-In 1909 Keith-Albee opened Oklahoma City’s Metropolitan Theater to showcase Orpheum vaudeville and touring stock.
+In 1909 Keith-Albee opened Oklahoma City’s Metropolitan Theatre to showcase Orpheum vaudeville and touring stock.

-By 1920 the name had changed to Palace Theater.
-In the late-1920’s the bill changed to combo talkies/vaudeville, with an updated name of RKO Palace Theater.
+On June 17, 1917 the name had changed to Palace Theatre.
+In the late-1920’s the bill changed to combo talkies/vaudeville, with an updated name of RKO Palace Theatre.

-Union stage labor conflicts forced RKO to “temporarily” shut down the Palace Theater in late-1937.
+Union stage labor conflicts forced RKO to “temporarily” shut down the Palace Theatre in late-1937.
 It never reopened.

 Just login to your account and subscribe to this theater